richelbilderbeek/paper_k3_ratings/docs/paper.md

 and [forum.popjustice.com](https://forum.popjustice.com/threads/its-the-k3-singles-rate.62219/).
 Ratings below one are set to one, where ratings above ten are set to ten.

-Note that the author has been involved heavily with one of these resources.
+Note that the authors has been involved heavily with one of these resources.
-However, the author has no favorite formation and has never structurally analysed his own ratings before the experiment of this paper.
-It was the author's familiarity with the work of K3 that made him realize that this band is an excellent dataset to answer the hypotheses.
+However, the authors have never structurally analysed their own ratings before the experiment of this paper.
+It was the authors' familiarity with the work of K3 that made them realize that this band is an excellent dataset to answer the hypotheses.

 !!! warning "How to obtain the ratings is dependent on possible co-author"